loxilb-io/loxilbdocs/docs/run.md

 <b>Note:</b>
 * While working with macvlan interfaces, the parent/underlying interface should be put in promiscous mode
 * One can further use docker-compose to automate attaching multiple networks to loxilb docker or use --net=host as per requirement
 * To create a simple and self-contained topology for testing loxilb, users can follow this [guide](simple_topo.md)

+## 3. Running in Kubernetes
-* For running in K8s environment, kindly follow [kube-loxilb](https://github.com/loxilb-io/loxilbdocs/blob/main/docs/kube-loxilb.md) guide
+* For running in K8s environment, kindly follow [kube-loxilb](https://loxilb-io.github.io/loxilbdocs/kube-loxilb/) guide